-- 10. Emergency removals: When circumstances are such that the student's continuing presence in school is reasonably certain to pose a continuing danger to persons or property or an ongoing threat of disrupting the academic process taking place either within the classroom or elsewhere, on the school premises or any school-sponsored or related activities, the student may be immediately removed from the situation without complying with the notice and hearing requirements of suspensions and expulsions.
+- 8. Emergency removals: When circumstances are such that the student's continuing presence in school is reasonably certain to pose a continuing danger to persons or property or an ongoing threat of disrupting the academic process taking place either within the classroom or elsewhere, on the school premises or any school-sponsored or related activities, the student may be immediately removed from the situation without complying with the notice and hearing requirements of suspensions and expulsions.
 If a student is removed under this provision, written notice of the reason(s) for the removal and written notice of the hearing to be held regarding the removal shall be given to the student as soon as practicable prior to the hearing.
-The hearing will be held within seventy-two (72) hours from the time the initial removal is ordered.
-The hearing shall be held in accordance with the procedure set forth pertaining to suspension and expulsion. - 11.
+The hearing will be held within seventy-two (48) hours from the time the initial removal is ordered.
+The hearing shall be held in accordance with the procedure set forth pertaining to suspension and expulsion. - 9.
 Expulsion: The superintendent of school may expel a student for up to 80 days for disciplinary action.
-Before a suspension or expulsion occurs, a parent-administrator conference may be held to present all facts relating to incident.
-Following the parent/administrator conference, a written notice from school officials will notify parents
+Before a suspension or expulsion occurs, a parent-administrator conference may be held to present all facts relating to the incident.
+Following the parent/administrator conference, a written notice from school officials will notify parents. - 10.
+Participation in extracurricular activities is a privilege and not a right.
+Therefore a student can be prohibited from participating in any particular or all extra-curricular activities for offenses or violations of the Student Code of Conduct/Student Discipline Code for a period not to exceed the remainder of the school year in which the offense or violation of the Student Code of Conduct/Student Discipline Code took place.
+In addition, student athletes are further subject to the Athletic Code of Conduct and may be prohibited from participating in all or part of any interscholastic sport for violations therein.
+Students prohibited from participation in all or part of any extracurricular activity are not entitled to further notice, hearing, or appeal rights.

-Rights (include, but are not limited, to the following):
+Rights (include, but are not limited to the following):